Caramelized Brussels Sprouts with olive oil and lemon are so delicious and really easy to make. They are the perfect side to any meal.

 - 1 lemon

-- 1 heaping tsp of salt
+- 1 teaspoon tsp of kosher salt

 - Next, slice your brussel sprouts in half paying attention to making sure they are all around the same size so they all cook at the same time.
-If you get the rogue large brussel sprout that occasionally happens, then go ahead and quarter it to make it the same size as the other halves.

 - You are going to be browning them and getting a nice caramelized outside.